VEX Robotics: 2023-2024 Game: Over Under

-Current game: Spin Up
+2022-2023 Game: Spin Up

-VEX Robotics Competition Spin Up is played on a 12’x12’ square field configured as seen above.
-Two Alliances – one “red” and one “blue” – composed of two Teams each, compete in matches consisting of a fifteen second Autonomous Period, followed by a one minute and forty-five second Driver Controlled Period.

 There are sixty Discs and four Rollers on a VRC Spin Up Field.
 Discs can be Scored in the two High Goals, one per Alliance, at opposite corners of the field.
 Each Disc scored in a High Goal is worth 5 points.
 However, Robots aiming for the High Goal had better be accurate!
 Because underneath each High Goal, is a 1-point Low Goal for the opposing Alliance.

 In addition to Discs, Robots can also spin the four Rollers mounted to the field perimeter.
-If the area inside of a Roller’s pointers only shows one color, that is considered “Owned” by that Alliance.
+If the area inside of a Roller's pointers only shows one color, that is considered “Owned” by that Alliance.
 Each Owned Roller is worth 10 points at the end of the match.

-As the clock winds down, it’s time for the Endgame.
-At the end of the Match, Alliances will receive a 3 point bonus for each tile their Robots are Covering.
+At the end of a Match, Alliances will receive a 3-point bonus for each tile their Robots are Covering, excluding the tiles which make up the Low Goals.
 So, during the last 10 seconds of the Match, there are no horizontal expansion limits.